syniol/golang-data-structures/queue/README.md

 ### Tests
-From the root of repository, please run:
+From the root of the repository, please run the following command:

 ```bash
 go test ./queue/... -v